 Let's say you're launching an app that provides instant messaging for business owners and their teams.
-First, you'll need to consider how much it will cost to develop the app, how you'll generate revenue, what your marketing budget should be, and what your overhead costs will be.
+First, you'll need to consider how much it will cost and how to develop the app, how you'll generate revenue, what your marketing budget should be, and what your overhead costs will be.
 Without this, it would be easy to overspend or underestimate expenses and revenues.

 It aids in better management of your company